Brain Stroke Emergency Thrombectomy in Lucknow

 The entire procedure typically takes 30-90 minutes depending on the complexity of the clot and the anatomy of the blood vessels.

-Recovery After Stroke Treatment
+Recovery After Brain Clot Stroke Treatment

 Frequently Asked Questions